moov-io/paygate/docs/README.md

 **Purpose** | **[Getting Started](./README.md#getting-started)** | **[Configuration](./config.md)**

+## Project Status

+We’ve designed and released [achgateway for orchestrating ACH uploads](https://github.com/moov-io/achgateway) in real production scenarios.
+Please read [over our guide to achgateway](https://moov.io/blog/education/ach-gateway-guide/) and give us feedback on the design or your experience!
+We appreciate your trust and support to build these low-level payment protocols and utilities.

 ### Purpose

 Moov Paygate is a RESTful API enabling Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) transactions to be submitted and received without a deep understanding of a full NACHA file specification.